Master of Public Administration and Juris Doctor

 PUAD 899 | Excelling in the Practice of Public Administration | 1 |

-School of Public Affairs & Administration Graduate Certificate Options
+School of Public Affairs & Administration Graduate Certificates

-The graduate certificate is a way to delve into specialized areas of public administration theory and practice.
-They are structured to provide a condensed version of the specific skills and knowledge to advance in particular professional fields.
+The graduate certificate is a way to delve into specific areas of public administration theory and practice.
+They are structured to provide a condensed version of skills and knowledge to advance in particular professional fields.
+Certificate options and courses included in the 12-credit hour certificates include:

 - City & County Management